Choosing the right financial institution for you can make all the difference when it comes to personal finance.

 How to earn the bonus

-The Sofi Invest sign up offer requires you to deposit and maintain a minimum balance and use a referral link in order to earn the $50 bonus.
+The Sofi Invest sign up offer requires you to deposit and maintain a minimum balance in order to earn the $5000 bonus.
 Full requirements to receive this bonus are:

-- Open a new SoFi Invest account using a unique referral link.
+- Open a new SoFi Invest account using the link below (or be an existing user).

 SoFi is very serious about security.
 Several controls are in place that ensures checks and balances are in place to protect you and your account.
 Some of these controls fall within your remit; others are taken care of by SoFi.